MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaLandsUpgradeTest.md

 ### `proxiableUUID() → bytes32` (external) (inherited)<a name="UUPSUpgradeable-proxiableUUID--" id="UUPSUpgradeable-proxiableUUID--"></a>

 Implementation of the ERC1822 {proxiableUUID} function.
 This returns the storage slot used by the implementation.
-It is used to validate that the this implementation remains valid after an upgrade.
+It is used to validate the implementation's compatibility when performing an upgrade.
 IMPORTANT: A proxy pointing at a proxiable contract should not be considered proxiable itself, because this risks bricking a proxy that upgrades to it, by delegating to itself until out of gas.
 Thus it is critical that this function revert if invoked through a proxy.
 This is guaranteed by the `notDelegated` modifier.